protocol7/protocol7-blog/_posts/2005-07-29-commons-exec-proposal.md

   </p>

   <p>
     Identify the initial source for the package<br /> <br /> Several implementations exists and should be researched before finalizing the design:<br /> * Ant 1.X contains probably the most mature code within the exec task.
-This code has been stripped of the Ant specifics and cleaned up by Niklas Gustavsson and can be donated under the ASF license.<br /> * Ant 2.X contains a new exec implementation, especially targeted for reusability (see http://ant.apache.org/ant2/actionlist.html#exec).<br /> * plexus-utils has a similar but slimmer implementation than Ant and has also indicated interest through Trygve Laugstøl the particate in the development.
+This code has been stripped of the Ant specifics and cleaned up by Niklas Gustavsson and can be donated under the ASF license.<br /> * Ant 2.X contains a new exec implementation, especially targeted for reusability (see http://ant.apache.org/ant2/actionlist.html#exec).<br /> * plexus-utils has a similar but slimmer implementation than Ant and has also indicated interest through Trygve Laugstol the particate in the development.
   </p>

   <p>